How Warren Buffett Became One of the World’s Richest Investors

 Education and Influential Mentors

-Buffett completed his undergraduate studies at the University of Nebraska at 16.
-After a rejection from Harvard Business School—a blessing in disguise—he headed to Columbia Business School to study under Benjamin Graham.
-Graham didn’t just teach finance; he taught the mechanical decoupling of price and intrinsic value.
-He provided the quantitative framework to look at a balance sheet, calculate the net current asset value, and buy dollars for fifty cents.
+Buffett completed his undergraduate studies at the University of Nebraska at age 16.
+Following a rejection from Harvard Business School—which historically functioned as a blessing in disguise—he attended Columbia Business School specifically to study under Benjamin Graham.
+Graham didn’t treat finance as an academic exercise; he pioneered the mechanical decoupling of market price from intrinsic business value.
+He provided the quantitative rules required to parse a balance sheet, calculate net current asset value (NCAV), and acquire assets at a steep discount to liquidation value.

-Studying under Benjamin Graham, the father of value investing, gave Buffett the blueprint for the “cigar-butt” strategy.
-Graham’s principles of investing in undervalued companies were rooted in hard, empirical safety margins.
-But here is the scar tissue of deep value investing: buying statistically cheap companies usually means buying structurally broken businesses.
-The wait for the market to reprice these assets can take years, and the behavioral urge to dump a stagnant stock is overwhelming.
-Plus, the “cigar-butt” method requires high turnover—buying cheap, waiting for a bounce, selling, and repeating—which incurs massive tax liabilities.
-Graham’s mentorship gave Buffett the initial mathematical conviction, but Buffett eventually realized the friction costs of deep value were too high to scale.
+Studying under Benjamin Graham, the father of value investing, handed Buffett the operational blueprint for the “cigar-butt” value strategy.
+Graham’s principles of investing in undervalued companies were rooted in hard, empirical margins of safety.
+But here is the genuine scar tissue of deep value strategies: buying statistically cheap companies usually means allocating capital to structurally challenged operations.
+The wait for the market to reprice these assets can take calendar years, and the behavioral urge to dump a stagnant asset is overwhelming.
+Furthermore, the cigar-butt method requires high portfolio turnover—buying cheap, liquidation upon a valuation bounce, and redeployment—which incurs substantial tax friction.
+Graham’s mentorship gave Buffett mathematical conviction, but Buffett eventually realized the transactional friction and lack of scalability made deep value a tough vehicle for compounding large capital pools.
+A specific mistake investors make with this strategy is assuming that “cheap” equals an automatic margin of safety; without structural survival traits, deep value often turns into a toxic value trap.

 • Columbia Business School: Acquired the rigorous quantitative tools for deep balance sheet analysis.